 What are the requirements?

-The requirements for this course are ideally some programming skills, a good command of the English language (reading, writing and speaking) and an interest in working both analytically and creatively to invent new and improve existing interaction methods.
+The requirements for this course are a good command of the English language (reading, writing and speaking) and an interest in working analytically and creatively – on your own and in a team – to invent or improve interaction methods.
+Ideally, you also have some programming skills but this is not a strict requirement.
+If your programming skills are a little rusty we can have a look at my online lecture notes of the Processing language: Programming in Processing (in German).

-What did students say about this course?
+What do students say about this course?

 Here is selected feedback from student evaluations that may be relevant for your decision of whether to take this course.